DivLoic/Rico/README.md

 # spark.cassandra.connection.host = "..."
 # spark.cassandra.connection.port = "..."
 ```
-HERE WE ARE, hit `sbt`, then `job-server/reStart config/dev.conf`.
+HERE WE ARE, hit the `sbt` command, then `job-server/reStart config/dev.conf`.
 Load the jar and enjoy the
-only job adapted to this mode.
+only job adapted to this mode: ItemViewService.
 ```bash
 $ cd /path/to/Rico
 $ curl --data-binary @target/scala-2.10/rico_2.10-1.0.jar localhost:8090/jars/rico